 Flash forward to Nov 17-19, 2016, Texas Art Educator Conference (@taeaconference & https://www.facebook.com/taeaconference/) and go time, not only did Cassie attend the full conference, she hosted a pre-conference #K12ArtChat about keeping your passion alive, attended a side fundraiser as a special guest, gave a keynote speech and sat down for an interview on stage in front of an audience of over a thousand people.

 We wanted to take a few minutes to follow up with Cassie and share her chat and interview answers with you!
-Cassie, thank you so much for your dedication to arts education and taking the time to visit with us in person and online.
+Cassie, thank you so much for your dedication to arts education and having an amazing art education blog and taking the time to visit with us in person and online.
 It’s a little strange asking you your own host questions but I believe your answers are so valuable to fellow teachers.
 Keeping joy present in teaching can be hard and as you’ve found your mojo, we want to share it with our readers.

 Q1: When did you first discover your love for creating?
 Who/What inspired you?

-I didn’t have art class until I was in high school as my elementary school never offered it.
+I didn’t have an art class until I was in high school as my elementary school never offered it.
 Thankfully, I was surrounded by artsy types who both influenced and encouraged me.
-I learned my love of drawing from my dad who was a draftsman; was encouraged to draw and write plays by my fifth grade teacher Mrs. Hallin and my love of fiber arts from my grandma who taught me to embroidery my first pillow.
+I learned my love of drawing from my dad who was a draftsman; was encouraged to draw and write plays by my fifth-grade teacher Mrs. Hallin and my love of fiber arts from my grandma who taught me to embroider my first pillow.
 I also hit up every vacation bible school during the summers to take advantage of the crafts.
 It was there I learned how to weave!

 Q2: What are your favorite creative outlets to explore?